Overview of the Program:

 - It may be helpful to personally encourage several students to consider applying for your Undergraduate Assistantship.
 This assures a larger pool of applicants from which to choose, and involves more students in the program

-- The student will have a personal interview with the individual who will be directing the particular undergraduate assistantship.
+- Have a personal interview with the individual who will be directing the undergraduate assistantship.

-- To participate in the program, the student must hold a cumulative grade point of at least 2.75 at the time of application.
+- Hold a cumulative grade point of at least 2.75 at the time of application.